Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Related Work

 \section{Related Work}

-\paragraph{Confidence Estimation in LLMs.} CE has emerged as a crucial research direction for improving user trust and model interpretability \citep{tian2023just, chen-etal-2024-quantifying, geng-etal-2024-survey}.
-Currently, there are six common approaches \cite{geng-etal-2024-survey, 10.1145/3744238, shelmanovvashurin2025} to estimating LLM confidence: (1) \textit{logit-based}, such as token-level probability \cite{Zhu2023OnTCA, Huang_2025}; (2) \textit{linguistic confidence} \cite{mielke2022reducing, lin2022teaching,xiong2024llms,ulmer2025anthropomimetic}, which elicits verbalized confidence directly from the model; (3) \textit{self-evaluation} \cite{kadavath2022language} such as P(True), where a model judges the correctness of its own answers; (4) \textit{auxiliary-based} methods \cite{ulmer-etal-2024-calibrating, xia-etal-2025-influences}, which employ an auxiliary model trained to predict the confidence of a target LLM based on answer content and predicted correctness; (5) \textit{probes} \citep{liu2024litcablightweightlanguagemodel, burns2023discovering, kadavath2022language}, which comprise smaller, often linear classifiers trained on internal model representations.
-Lastly, (6) \textit{consistency-based methods} \citep{lin2024generating, manakul2023selfcheckgpt, xiong2024llms} rely on multiple stochastic generations obtained by prompting the LLM with loose temperatures and diverse prompts.
+\paragraph{Confidence Estimation in LLMs.} CE has emerged as a crucial research direction for improving user trust and model interpretability \citep{tian2023just, chen-etal-2024-quantifying}.
+Currently, there are 5 common approaches \cite{geng-etal-2024-survey, 10.1145/3744238, shelmanovvashurin2025, testoni-calixto-2026-mind} to estimate LLM confidence: (1) \textit{logit-based}, such as token-level probability \cite{zhu2023calibration, Huang_2025}; (2) \textit{linguistic confidence} \cite{lin2022teaching,xiong2024llms,ulmer2025anthropomimetic}, which elicits verbalized confidence directly from the model; (3) \textit{auxiliary-based} methods \cite{ulmer-etal-2024-calibrating, xia-etal-2025-influences, zhu2026towards}, which employ an auxiliary model trained to predict the confidence of a target LLM based on answer content and predicted correctness; (4) \textit{internal states-based}, \citet{NEURIPS2024_3c1e1fdf} derive model uncertainty from attention heads, other methods \citep{liu2024litcablightweightlanguagemodel, burns2023discovering, kadavath2022language} train probes which comprise smaller, often linear classifiers on internal model representations.
+Lastly, (5) \textit{consistency-based methods} \citep{lin2024generating, manakul2023selfcheckgpt, xiong2024llms} rely on multiple stochastic generations obtained by prompting the LLM with loose temperatures and diverse prompts.
 Confidence is then estimated based on the similarity or frequency of the generated outputs.
-However, these methods are expensive in practice due to the need for multiple generations.
-Since our proposed metrics themselves rely on comparing the confidence of multiple different responses under perturbation, consistency-based methods are not applicable in our framework, and we focus on computationally cheaper, single-pass CE methods instead.
+Since our proposed metrics themselves rely on comparing the confidence of multiple different responses under perturbation, consistency-based methods are not applicable in our framework.